Organic Valley: Cooperative history

 In March 2016, construction was completed on a second 200,000 square foot office building on the Cashton campus in order to accommodate continued growth of the organization.
 The building is large enough to accommodate roughly half of the cooperative's total employees.
-Organic Valley's original headquarter building remains in La Farge, approximately twenty minutes east.

-Ahead of the 2016 Summer Olympics, Organic Valley announced its sponsorship of Team USA cyclist Kristin Armstrong, one of the most decorated women cyclists in the world.
-The cooperative also created new packaging for its white milk half-gallons and Good to Go single-serves featuring the Milk Life Team USA logo.

 Organic Valley purchased Farmers Cooperative Creamery in McMinnville, Oregon 2016.
 It merges 72 co-op members in Oregon and Washington.
-In 2021, a massive 3-alarm fire decimated the McMinnville Creamery forcing residents to evacuate a 1/2 mile radius.
-In response McMinnville School District evacuated all buildings throughout the entire city and remained closed for a second day out of an abundance of caution.
+It opened in August 2017 and received $350,000 in funds from the State.
+In 2021, a major fire at the McMinnville Creamery resulted in evacuation order for residents in a 1/2 mile radius due to presence of ammonia at the plant.
+The fire destroyed the main building, but the plant was rebuilt and resumed operation in May 2022.

 In March 2017, Organic Valley announced the creation of Organic Valley Fresh, a 50:50 joint venture with Dean Foods to expand the brand's presence by leveraging Dean Foods' extensive distribution network.
 Later that year, the organization opened a new 23,000 square foot CALF (Conversion & Labeling Facility) building on the Cashton campus to accommodate growth of producing, cutting, packing, and labeling products.

 In 2019, total annual sales for Organic Valley reached an estimated $1.1 billion.
 However, milk supply and demand issues along with shifting consumer taste resulted in year-over-year profitability losses for the organization nearing $30 million in the latest 2019 earnings.
 Restructuring also led to a mixture of nearly 100 layoffs and retirements including the departure of 14 farmer-members.

+Environmental violation

+The McMinnville creamery was fined $26,574 in 2019 by the Oregon Department of Environmental Quality for illegally dumping milk into the storm drain causing a creek to turn white for 3/4 of a mile.
+The same plant was fined $12,600 and received eight citations for similar violations in 2018.